Interacting topological quantum chemistry of Mott atomic limits: Mott atomic limits

-Non-interacting ALs are constructed as Slater determinants of exponentially localized single-electron states $\hat{c}_{\bm{r},\alpha}$, viz.
+Noninteracting ALs are constructed as Slater determinants of exponentially localized single-electron states $\hat{c}_{\bm{r},\alpha}$, viz.

-in some instances, we may refer to \mbox{$n$-ALs} as states of the form~\eqref{eq:decomp} where each creation operator in~\eqref{eq:decomp} is replaced by a product of $n$~creation operators with different quantum numbers.
+with $\alpha$ ranging over the occupied orbitals in each unit cell.
+In some instances, we may refer to \mbox{$n$-ALs} as states of the form~\eqref{eq:decomp} where each creation operator in~\eqref{eq:decomp} is replaced by a product of $n$~creation operators with different quantum numbers.
 A state is called \textit{topological} if it is not possible to define exponentially localized Wannier orbitals compatible with the space group, such that the decomposition~\eqref{eq:decomp} holds.
 An elementary example are Chern bands in 2D.
 Therefore, in TQC, non-trivial topology refers to an obstruction in going from a filled band description in momentum space to a real space description in terms of localized orbitals.

 We now introduce $n$-MALs, which are quantum many-body states of several electrons that are also exponentially localized, but may not be adiabatically connected to a single Slater determinant, or single reference state in quantum chemistry terms, without the breaking of a relevant spatial symmetry.
 The \mbox{$n$-MALs} are obtained by placing localized interacting clusters of electrons on (maximal) Wyckoff positions of the crystalline lattice, in analogy with the construction of ALs.
-Hence, the wave function of a \mbox{$n$-MAL} is
+Hence, the wave function of an \mbox{$n$-MAL} is

-where each $\hat{O}_{\bm{r},\alpha}^\dagger$ is now a $n$-particle ``cluster" operator, consisting of linear combinations of products of $n$ single-particle operators creating electrons centered at the unit cell with lattice vector $\vec{r}$.
+where each $\hat{O}_{\bm{r},\xi}^\dagger$ is now a $n$-particle ``cluster" operator, consisting of linear combinations of products of $n$ single-particle operators creating electrons centered at the unit cell with lattice vector $\vec{r}$, and the index $\xi$ ranges over the $n$-particle operators that are occupied in the unit cell.